dpseidel/MovEco-R-Workshop/README.md

 - the upcoming textbook [Geocomputation with R](http://robinlovelace.net/geocompr/)
 - the [sf vignettes](https://cran.r-project.org/web/packages/sf/) of the `sf` package.
 - the [r-spatial blog & website](http://r-spatial.org/) for the latest news from the r-spatial community.
-- the [Tidyverse website/blog](https://www.tidyverse.org/articles/) fo latest news from the tidyverse
+- the [Tidyverse website/blog](https://www.tidyverse.org/articles/) for the latest news from the tidyverse

 # Acknowledgements